ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_winrm.rst

 ----------------

 WinRM is a management protocol used by Windows to remotely communicate with another server.
-It is a SOAP-based protocol that communicates over HTTP/HTTPS, and is included in all recent Windows operating systems.
-Since Windows Server 2012, WinRM has been enabled by default, but in most cases extra configuration is required to use WinRM with Ansible.
+It is a SOAP-based protocol that communicates over HTTP/HTTPS and is included in all recent Windows operating systems.
+Since Windows Server 2012, WinRM has been enabled by default, but in most cases, extra configuration is required to use WinRM with Ansible.

 Ansible uses the `pywinrm <https://github.com/diyan/pywinrm>`_ package to